You set requirements.

 CAN aerospace-based databus.

-The Controller Area Network (CAN) data bus system supports airborne systems.
-It employs the Line-Replaceable Unit (LRU) concept to share data across CAN, ensuring smooth interoperability between CAN-driven aircraft systems.
+This standard of a Controller Area Network (CAN) data bus system supports the network of airborne systems.
+It is based on a Line-Replaceable Unit (LRU) concept to share data across CAN, ensuring smooth and standardized interoperability between CAN-driven aircraft systems and the monitoring of the engine management system (EMS) with its sensors and actuators.